Greetings from SE Wisconsin!

 My CW keys.

-From the Tower @ 40ft - Looking SE:
+My former QTH of Newalla, OK (North Norman, OK).
+The view from the Tower @ 40ft - Looking SE:

 That's me hanging on the tower with one hand and taking a photo with the other.
 No wind and I was in a harness.
 Out of view behind my shoulder is the National Weather Service's Nexrad Radome about 1 mile due west of my QTH.